Awareness around mental health has been on the rise, and it is now top of mind for many.

-As such, employers and businesses worldwide are now finding themselves trying to find ways to best support their teams so as to build resilience and survive post crisis and beyond.
+As such, employers and businesses worldwide are now finding themselves trying to find ways to best support their teams to build resilience and thrive.

 So in honour of R U OK?
 Day, we ask ourselves, why are we still struggling as a community to prioritise mental health every single day of our lives?
 Shouldn’t we be paying attention to those close to us, our family, friends, colleagues, and make sure they are actually doing ok on a regular basis?
 And more importantly, what can we do to mitigate, prevent and support?